 How often should I apply?

-Typically the benefit from DMSO uses will come in the first three weeks.
+Typically, the benefits associated with DMSO uses will come in the first three weeks.
 For chronic conditions, the effects may take longer.
-Chronic pain patients often have to apply the substance for 6 weeks before a change occurs, but many report relief to a degree they had not been able to obtain from any other source.
+Chronic pain patients often have to apply the substance for 6 weeks before a notable change occurs, but many report relief to a degree they had not been able to obtain from any other source.
 Although some notice some easing of pain right away, it may take six to eight weeks, or even six months in rare cases, for the maximum benefit to be achieved depending on the person and their pain.

 **These statements have not been evaluated by the Food and Drug Administration.
 Not intended to diagnose, treat, cure, or prevent any disease or health condition.